Skip to content

 11. Record-breaking dome

 The Pantheon’s dome is the most remarkable feature.
 Why, do you ask?
 Well, it’s because this 1,899-year-old dome was the largest in the world for 1,300 years.
-The Pantheon passed the title to the Florence Cathedral only in the 15th century.
+It passed the title to the Florence Cathedral only in the 15th century.
 Brunelleschi built the dome for the Duomo with an interior diameter of 45.5 (149 ft) after studying the Pantheon for inspiration.
 Today, the Singapore National Stadium holds the record of the largest dome in the world.
-Nowadays, the Rome’s Pantheon holds the 15th place.
+Nowadays, it holds the 15th place.

 The Pantheon held the record until Brunelleschi designed an impressive dome crowning the Florence Cathedral in the 15th century.